Fuel Costs Over 6 Years of Full Time RV Life

 How Many Miles Have We Driven in Our RV & Toad?

 All up, during our six-plus years of full-time travel, we drove over 107,200 miles with our RVs and towed vehicles.
 That works out to an annual average of about 17,867 miles per year for two vehicles.
 That works out to be pretty close to 9,000 miles each.
 And it stayed about that almost every year, except for 2020, which we consider an outlier due to the pandemic.
+And we have continued RVing part time after this summary of our full time RVing fuel.

 From discussions with other full-timers, we have found that driving their RV between 6,000 and 8,000 miles per year is fairly common.
 But obviously, we have met folks with far higher or far lower miles.